Let’s say you’re spending a lot of resources on SEO and PPC services. Your traffic is improving month-over-month by 10...

 - High-quality content is shareable and linkable, which increases your growth potential and brand awareness.

-Furthermore, when your content rocks, people discuss it across different forums and communities.
+Furthermore, when your content rocks, you are building your brand by establishing expertise in your industry, and people discuss it across different forums and communities.
 Here is an example:

 If this blog promotion strategy was mediocre, would people suggest it?
 Probably not.

 Remember, keep your audience in mind.
 If you’re targeting SaaS companies, are you getting them fresh content that answers their questions?

 If you’re creating a webinar for PPC specialists, are your providing data-backed information that draws your audience back each time?

 To conclude, producing worth-sharing content is a non-negotiable if you want your blog promotion to take flight.